ToZ Bk 1: These Three Kings

 Peace fell onto Olympus quite well.

-With the help of the Cyclopes, the large chain that once bound the Cyclopes and Hecatoncheires was put to use.
-With their newfound skills, the Cyclopes were able to make the material stretch, so that each Titan could be bound within Tartarus.
+With the help of the Cyclopes, the large chain that once bound the one eyed beings and Hecatoncheires was put to use once more.
+With their skills honed by the consistent conflict of war, the Cyclopes were able to make the material stretch, so that each Titan could be bound within Tartarus.

 The sons of Cronos (Zeus, Hades, and Poseidon) carried the Titans one at a time into Tartarus, binding them and locking them away.
 The Titans had been left in an enchanted sleep thanks to Hypnos.
 When the Titans awakened, the realm of Tartarus and the chains that bound them would leave them weakened and unable to free themselves.

 It was also decided that some of the weaker Titans would be left in Greece, just in case someone tried to free one group of Titans, they could not free them all.
 A cage of light and adamantine was made.
-The key was Hera’s bow, which was locked away in a Mountain called Mount Epirus, and the Titans were left in a field of poppy flowers of Hypnos, so they would be able to sleep eternally.
+The key was Hera’s bow, which was locked away in a Mountain called Mount Epirus, and the lesser titans were left in a field of poppy flowers of Hypnos within the enclosure, so they would be able to sleep eternally.

-With those things settled, it was fast becoming the question of who would reign on Mount Olympus.
+With those matters settled, the question was fast becoming: ‘who would reign on Mount Olympus’?

 It was in that spirit that each brother reconsidered the date of the straw pull.
-Each wanted every support to know what was to come, and they each went about their time individually.
+Each wanted every supporter of their new rule to know what was to come, and they each went about their time more freely.
+After all, all three of the sons of Cronos understood that once they were given a domain, they would no longer be free to be themselves.

-The great halls of Mount Olympus were abuzz with wondering who should be their next King.
+Mount Olympus was abuzz with wondering who should be their next King.

-Poseidon, second son of Cronos, sought out Metis, the former war counselor to the three powerful brothers, Zeus, Hades, and himself.
+Poseidon sought out Metis as she was the former war counselor to the three powerful brothers, Zeus, Hades, and himself.
 While many questions hung in the air, there was only one that weighed heavily on his mind.

 “Metis,” Poseidon began when he was certain that they were alone in one of the many empty palaces on Olympus.
 His voice was tinged with a potent mixture of curiosity and apprehension.
 “What are the odds that I might succeed my father and become the King of Olympus?”

-“So...”
+“Then...”
 Poseidon trailed off, hoping for exact clarification.
-“If I were to draw the longest straw and become King of Olympus, you are sure, Zeus or Hades would trade the straw representing the sea to me?”
+“If I were to draw the longest straw, you are sure that Zeus or Hades would trade the straw representing the sea to me?”

 “I believe so,” Metis replied confidently.
 “But if you draw the Underworld, you have my sympathy.
 No one wants that straw.”